 Other small-business offerings from PNC Bank

-Speaking of those products and services you need, let’s take a look at what else PNC bank has for small-business owners.
+Speaking of credit cards, let’s take a look at all the other banking products PNC has for small-business owners.

 PNC has a number of business financing options, from small lines of credit to large commercial real estate loans.

 |Secured Small Business Loan||$100,001/$3 million||Fixed or variable||Up to 7 yrs.||Apply Now|

 |Commercial Real Estate Loan||$100,001/$3 million||Fixed or variable||Up to 10 yrs. w/ 20 yr. amortization||Apply Now|

 |Small Business Vehicle Finance Loan||$10,000/$250,000||Fixed||Up to 72 mos.||Apply Now|

 |Secured Small Business Line of Credit||$100,001/$3 million||Variable||N/A||Apply Now|

 |SBA Business Loans||Up to $5 million||Fixed||Up to 25 yrs.||Apply Now|